-Abstract

-In-memory read-only caches are widely used in cloud infrastructure to reduce access latency and to reduce load on backend databases.
-Operators view coherent caches as impractical at genuinely large scale and many clientfacing caches are updated in an asynchronous manner with best-effort pipelines.
+Abstract-In-memory read-only caches are widely used in cloud infrastructure to reduce access latency and to reduce load on backend databases.
+Operators view coherent caches as impractical at genuinely large scale and many client-facing caches are updated in an asynchronous manner with best-effort pipelines.
+Existing solutions that support cache consistency are inapplicable to this scenario since they require a round trip to the database on every cache transaction.

-Existing incoherent cache technologies do not support transactional data access, even if the backend database supports transactions.
-We propose T-Cache, a cache that supports read-only transactions despite asynchronous and unreliable communication with the database.
-We also define cache-serializability, a variant of serializability that is suitable for incoherent caches, and prove that with unbounded resources T-Cache implements it.
+Existing incoherent cache technologies are oblivious to transactional data access, even if the backend database supports transactions.
+We propose T-Cache, a transaction-aware cache for read-only transactions.
+T-Cache improves cache consistency despite asynchronous and unreliable communication between the cache and the database.
+We define cache-serializability, a variant of serializability that is suitable for incoherent caches, and prove that with unbounded resources T-Cache implements it.
 With limited resources, T-Cache allows the system manager to choose a trade-off between performance and consistency.

 Our evaluation shows that T-Cache detects many inconsistencies with only nominal overhead.
 We use synthetic workloads to demonstrate the efficacy of T-Cache when data accesses are clustered and its adaptive reaction to workload changes.
-With workloads based on the real-world topologies, T-Cache detects 43 - 70% of the inconsistencies and increases the rate of consistent transactions by 33 - 58%.
+With workloads based on the real-world topologies, T-Cache detects 43-70% of the inconsistencies and increases the rate of consistent transactions by 33-58%.